PhD Admission FAQs

 Should I contact the faculty with whom I am interested in working prior to application submission?

 We encourage applicants to contact Stanford faculty members of interest prior to applying.
 Before doing so, we ask that applicants first become familiar with faculty research projects via their websites and published works.
 Applicants are not required to secure an advisor for application purposes, but E-IPER does require that applicants list faculty members with whom they wish to work in their application.
 In some cases, a faculty member may not respond to an inquiry at this early stage but this should not discourage one from applying or contacting faculty.
-Applicants who proceed to the interview phase will be invited to Stanford in February to meet with potential advisors and current students to discuss research interests and collaborations.
+Applicants who proceed to the interview phase will be invited to Stanford for a visit to meet with potential advisors and current students to discuss research interests and collaborations.
 Please note that the E-IPER program does not arrange meetings prior to this event.

 I applied to the E-IPER PhD degree program in a previous year and was not admitted; however I am applying again this year.
 Do I need to resubmit all application materials and am I required to pay the application fee?